-Conspiracy theories hang over a Trump-loving county’s plans to buy Dominion voting machines
+Uproar over Dominion voting machines in one Ohio county shows Trump’s falsehoods linger

 The Jan.
 6 attack on the Capitol “should have been a wake-up call to any elected official that continues to acknowledge any of these conspiracy theories,” he said.

-Stark County’s three commissioners did not respond to calls and emails requesting comment but have emphasized that they want to give an important purchase the attention it deserves.
+Stark County’s three commissioners did not respond to calls and emails requesting comment but have emphasized they want to give an important purchase the attention it deserves.

 The county of about 370,000 is far from the only one still struggling with misinformation promoted by Trump, his legal team and many supportive lawmakers.
 Election officials in battleground states are trying undo the damage to trust in their voting systems.

-Supervisors in Arizona’s largest county, which uses Dominion equipment, voted last month to spend tens of thousands of dollars on a new audit of its election systems despite repeated validations of their 2020 results.
-At a February meeting of the Wisconsin Elections Commission, things grew heated as Republican member Robert Spindell raised Dominion’s “alleged problems throughout the country.”
+Supervisors in Arizona’s largest county, which uses Dominion equipment, voted last month to spend tens of thousands of dollars on an audit of its election systems despite repeated validations of their 2020 results.
+At a February meeting of the Wisconsin Elections Commission, things grew heated as Republican member Robert Spindell Jr. raised Dominion’s “alleged problems throughout the country.”

 “Bob, that is — that is not true,” Spindell’s Democratic colleague Ann Jacobs cut in.
 For a while, they talked over each other, Jacobs raising her voice in frustration.